Alluxio/alluxio/docs/en/operation/Metrics-System.md

 * Client: Any process with the Alluxio client library.

-When the cluster is running with High Availability, by default the standby masters do not serve the metrics.
-From Alluxio 2.8 on, users can use `alluxio.standby.master.metrics.enabled=true` to enable the Web UI on the standby masters too.
+When the cluster is running with High Availability, by default the standby masters do not serve metrics.
+Set `alluxio.standby.master.metrics.enabled=true` to have the standby masters also serve metrics.

 ## Metric Types